-Chad Henson is an Associate at Devlin Law Firm LLC.
+Chad Henson is a Senior Associate at Devlin Law Firm LLC.
 He was previously an Associate at Skiermont Derby LLP and Nelson Bumgardner PC, two litigation boutiques focused on patent law, and Senior Litigation Counsel for Blackbird Technologies.
 Mr. Henson has also served as an Adjunct Professor of Law at Texas A&M University School of Law, where he teaches advanced courses in patent litigation.

 Mr. Henson represents clients in patent and other litigation matters, with a focus on patent damages and the intersection of patent law with administrative and antitrust law.
 He has experience litigating cases involving a broad range of technologies, such as lighting, optics, wireless networking, machine-to-machine communication, and consumer electronics.